-In this event, Energy Share will continue to accept applications, determine eligibility and benefits approved for utility payments, and will provide all information needed to make the approved payment through the LIHEAP computer.
+Energy Share will accept applications, determine eligibility and benefits approved for utility payments for households who have emergency needs with electricity costs and electricity is NOT the household's primary fuel source.
+Energy Share will provide all information needed to make the approved payments and will submit a weekly payment file that is retrieved and processed for payment by the eligibility system.

-LIHEAP cannot issue electric utility payments under any circumstance for applicants whose income does not meet LIHEAP Heating Assistance eligibility guidelines at the time of the application for utility payment, or at some point during the current fiscal year, or for utility bills which would have no effect on the operation of the heating system.
+LIHEAP cannot issue electric utility payments under any circumstance for applicants whose income does not meet LIHEAP Heating Assistance eligibility guidelines at the time of the application for utility payment, or at some point during the current fiscal year.